section-engineering-education/engineering-education/content/articles/wpf-vs-winforms/index.md

 title: WPF vs WinForms
 description: This article explains the differences between the Windows Presentation Foundation (WPF) and the Windows Forms (WinForms) graphical user interface builders.
 author: alice-wangari
-date: 2022-01-11T00:00:00-13:30
+date: 2022-01-20T00:00:00-02:30
 topics: [Languages]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/wpf-vs-winforms/hero.jpg
     alt: WPF vs WinForms
 ---
-W.P.F stands for Windows Presentation Foundation and WinForms stands for Windows Forms Applications.
-Both these are Windows application graphical user interfaces that developers may use to construct Windows desktop programs.
+Windows Presentation Foundation (WPF) and Windows Forms Applications (WinForms) are graphical user interfaces that developers can use to build Windows desktop programs.
 <!--more-->

-The objective of this article is to describe the fundamental distinctions between the two technologies for designing Windows desktop applications that might be more useful in today's systems development.
-To point out the differences between the two technologies, we will create a simple WinForms and WPF application to add two numbers.
+In this tutorial, we will create applications using WPF and WinForms to understand their similarities and differences.

 ### Prerequisites
+To follow along with this tutorial, you need:
 - Some knowledge of C#.
 - [Visual Studio](https://visualstudio.microsoft.com/) installed.